 WHO WE ARE

-At Infernozilla, we take great pride in helping over 105 phenomenal games/studios which includes prolific titles such as Escape from Tarkov, Ready or Not, Black Mesa, Deceit and Walk About Mini Golf to name a few.
+At Infernozilla, we take great pride in helping over 200 phenomenal games and studios.
+Some of these include titles such as Escape from Tarkov, Ready or Not, Soulstone Survivors, Deceit, and Walkabout Mini Golf.

-Operating since 2016 out of Dallas, Texas, to a now fully fledged global team who have been forged through decades of combined experience.
-We understand nuance, and have worked with all types of games from FPS to strategy and VR.
-Having worked with solo indie developers to large studios of 100+ employees, our team brings the heat and will spark passion and interest in your game and overall brand.
+Operating out of Dallas, Texas since 2016, we’ve grown into a global team with decades of combined experience.
+We understand nuance and have worked with all types of games, from FPS to strategy and VR.
+For solo indie developers to studios of 100+ employees, our team brings the heat, sparks, and passion.
+Your success is our success!

 OUR SERVICES